TecEUS – TECHNOLOGY-CRITICAL ELEMENTS IN URBAN SPHERES

 iv. a system-wide assessment linking dynamics of in-use technologies, to flows of specific TCEs and their leaching and dissipation from use-phases across Vienna.

-v. emerging human health threats due to increasing TCEs levels in air and urban agricultural products; The key objectives are addressed from multiple scientific perspectives.
+v. emerging human health threats due to increasing TCEs levels in air and urban agricultural products;

 Project abstract

-The transdisciplinary project combines analytical environmental chemistry (Montanuniversität Leoben, Dept. of Chemistry), landscape engineering (University of Natural Resources Vienna, Institute of Soil Bioengineering and Landscape Construction), socio-ecological modelling (University of Natural Resources Vienna, Institute of Social Economy) and human health (Medical University Vienna, Center of Public Health).
+The transdisciplinary project combined analytical environmental chemistry (Montanuniversität Leoben, Dept. of Chemistry), landscape engineering (University of Natural Resources Vienna, Institute of Soil Bioengineering and Landscape Construction), socio-ecological modelling (University of Natural Resources Vienna, Institute of Social Economy) and human health (Medical University Vienna, Center of Public Health).